-Clustering is an unsupervised method to separate data into groups by using a certain metric or distance function in such a way that the groups or clusters are more similar within, compared to other grouping choices.
+Clustering is an unsupervised method to separate data into groups by using a certain metric or distance function so that that the groups or clusters are arranged closer within, compared to other grouping choices.
 Similar to edge detection, clustering is also a subjective division depending on the distance measure.
 Some distance measures can only divide the data using a linear boundary where others can perform a nonlinear separation.
 Even the human eye will cluster the same data differently depending on other conditions and context.

 Information theory has been used as a distance measure successfully in one of the author's previous paper [5].
 Using an information theoretic measure, nonlinear regions can be separated without any supervision.
 The derivation of the distance measure or CEF (Cluster Evaluation Function) was given elsewhere [5] and it will not be repeated here.
 Only the final formulation will be used.
-In (1), p and q are clusters of size N_p and N_q , respectively where $x_i \in p$ and $x_j \in q$.
-The Gaussian kernel needs a parameter σ for the kernel size.
+In (1), p and q are clusters of size Np and Nq, respectively where $xi \in p$ and $xj \in q$ .
+The Gaussian kernel needs a parameter $\sigma$ for the kernel size.
 The proper value of this parameter is important in clustering which needs to be determined.